 This is when a child is made or enticed to take part in or watch sexual activities: they may be around when someone is watching pornographic material.
 Activities may involve physical contact, including assault such as rape or non penetrative acts such as kissing, rubbing and touching outside of clothing.
 It may also involve looking at, or the production of, sexual images, encouraging children to behave in sexually inappropriate ways, or grooming a child.
 In most cases sexual abuse is carried out by a person who is known to the child – even a member of their own family.

 A child may be left alone or left with unsuitable caregivers.
 They may not be fed or clothed properly or not be taken to the doctors when they are unwell.
 Neglect also involves not protecting a child from danger.

-Early Help documents or MARFS can be uploaded on to these web pages once the form has been completed
+Early Help documents can be uploaded on to these web pages once the form has been completed

 Staffordshire Police enquiries: